post-hero-img

 • Animation: Spotify’s 404 page has an animation of a record playing.

-• Useful Links: We can see how Spotify has effectively utilised the header of its 404 page by placing many useful links on it.
+• Useful Links: Spotify has effectively used the header of its 404 page by placing many useful links on it.

-• Redirect: Spotify has placed a link in the centre to redirect the user to the previous page.
+• Redirect: Spotify has placed a link in the center to redirect the user to the previous page.

 Conclusion